 Masters in Clinical Counseling with Specialization in Drug and Alcohol Counseling - M.S

 The Master of Science in Clinical Counseling with Specialization in Drug and Alcohol Counseling (MSCC) program is designed for students who wish to prepare for careers in addiction counseling.Download the application form.
-Applications will be accepted until March 1.
-Applications received after March 1 will be considered if openings remain.
+Applications are still being accepted.

 The program recognizes that drug and alcohol addiction and treatment are complex topics driven by an array of biological, genetic, neural, psychological, social, and cultural forces.
 The program will help students acquire information about assessment, psycho-pharmacology, evidence-based counseling methods, addiction theory, and professional practice.